Susanne E. Ulbrich: Catalogue data in Autumn Semester 2021

 AbstractThe students will learn the conceptual and methodological background of research in the animal science groups of the Institute of Plant, Animal and Agroecosystem Science.
 In addition to teaching the theoretical background, the major aim of the course is to integrate the students into the research groups (on job training) and, hence, to focus on the practical application of the knowledge.

-Objective- Introduction into the conceptual and methodological basis of research
+Learning objective- Introduction into the conceptual and methodological basis of research

 - Integration of the students into the research groups (on job training)